 Members should identify, document and understand the current and future needs of their users and clients for meteorological, climatological, hydrological, marine and related environmental observations.

-Note: The means to achieve this includes participation in and the application of the WMO Rolling Review of Requirements (RRR) process (see section 2.2.4 and Appendix 2.3 of this Manual).
+Note: The means to achieve this includes participation in and the application of the WMO Rolling Review of Requirements (RRR) process (see section 2.2.4 and Appendix 2.3).

 2. Leadership